The Show Must Go Online

 The Show Must Go Online is a British web series created by Robert Myles.
 The first episode premiered on 19 March 2020 on YouTube, in direct response to the effects of the COVID-19 pandemic on the theatre industry.
 The first series consisted of an online, weekly reading of a different First Folio play by William Shakespeare, in the order they were believed to have been written.

 The Show Must Go Online has utilised actors from all over the world, including Jeffrey Weissman, Ben Crystal, Mark Holden, Elizabeth Dennehy, Wendy Morgan, Seeta Indrani and Miguel Perez.
-The series won two OnComm Awards and a ONEOFF award, courtesy of The Offies.
+The series received two OnComm Awards and an ONEOFF award.
 Its First Folio season ran until 18 November 2020 with subsequent shows performed bimonthly.
 The series concluded with The Two Noble Kinsmen in September 2021.

 Background

 Original First Folio series

 March 2020 saw the UK enter into a nationwide lockdown in response to the coronavirus pandemic.
 British theatre closures were announced on 16 March.
 Robert Myles, an actor and Shakespeare aficionado who found himself out of work, created The Show Must Go Online in less than a week, in response to the widespread cancellation of jobs and contracts faced by theatrical industry professionals.
 Inspiration was also taken from the fact that William Shakespeare wrote many of his poems and plays when theatres were shut as a result of the plague.
 King Lear was one such play written during that time.

 With actors and creatives in a state of lockdown when the series began, Zoom was used for both the rehearsals and the performance.
 The show was then live streamed through YouTube.

 The cast included notable professionals and also a number of amateur actors.
 Notable actors who were cast in the series, included British television actors such as Wendy Morgan and Seeta Indrani.
 Michael Bertenshaw, an actor with the Royal Shakespeare Company, was also in several episodes.
 Ben Crystal, an actor noted for both his performances in Shakespeare's plays, and also his series of books on Shakespeare, played the titular role in Timon of Athens performing latter sections of the play in original pronunciation.
 The series also featured many American screen actors, including Jeffrey Weissman, Elizabeth Dennehy and Miguel Perez.
 As a whole, actors used in the series came from 6 of the 7 continents of the world.
 Each show in the series had an introduction by different guest speakers.
 Ben Crystal and Simon Russell Beale both introduced live performances for The Show Must Go Online.

 The original series of Shakespeare plays ran until 18 November 2020.
 The series followed the First Folio, and as such, neither Pericles or The Two Noble Kinsmen were included in the run.